Welcome Home Sunflower DIY Wall Decor

 Step One: Make the Base

 I cut two pieces (to be 30" and 22" long) of out of an old 1"x 6" piece of pine I had around.
 Then I centered the smaller piece below the larger piece, and connected them using Kreg Jig screws.
+Here's a guide to the Kreg Jig system, if you're unfamiliar with how it works.

 Step 2: Stain